-The total maximum weight limit (payload capacity) of the RadWagon, listed below, includes the weight of the rider as well as clothing, riding gear, cargo, accessories, passengers, etc. The kickstand is not designed to be used for loading cargo.
-Do not assume the bike is stable and balanced when using the kickstand; always hold onto the bike when cargo or a passenger is being loaded or in place.
-See "Carrying children" on the next page for more safety information about passengers.
-Any optional accessories listed below are available for purchase at www.radpowerbikes.eu.
+The total maximum weight limit (payload capacity) of the RadMission, listed below, includes the weight of the rider as well as clothing, riding gear, cargo, accessories, etc. The optional kickstand is not designed to be used for loading cargo.
+Always hold onto the bike when cargo is being loaded or in place.